Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Felyx.md

 | Updated    | Description
 | ----       | ---
+| 2022-05-19 | Gemeente Enschede mentions that Felyx data isn't perfect: often rentals are missing.
+We respond and say that the cause is that Felyx only updates its data every 300 seconds instead of the 30 seconds that is in the specifications.
+We will contact Felyx again on this and ask for a solution, so that in the future the data feed is refreshed every 30 seconds and municipalities will have reliable data.
 | 2022-03-29 | Felyx emails: Enschede and Zwolle data is now shared with the CROW Dashboard.
 We confirm this is the case.
 Issue of March 8th is solved.
 | 2022-03-28 | We email Felyx and ask: Can you enable Zwolle and Enschede, or give a planning/timeline?
 | 2022-03-24 | Municipality of Enschede asks us again if Felyx data can be visible in the CROW Dashboard.